 New research conducted by Jeya Padmanaban et al in 2016 attempted to replicate the Henary analysis from 1988-2003, and then update it to include data from 2004-2014.
 The goal was to expand the sample size of the original study and ensure that the research reflected the most current CR models and users.
 This study analyzed the data for comparative safety in all crashes and in just frontal crashes.
 For both 1988-2003 and for 1988-2014, the researchers found that 1-year-old children were significantly safer in FFCRs than in RFCRs in all impact types, and these conclusions are in direct conflict with the Henary study.
-In fact, it is Dorel’s understanding that no one who has tried to recreate the Henary study’s conclusions has been able to do so, and that the journal which published the Henary study recently issued a “Statement of Concern” that reflects the admission of its own authors that its findings were incorrect.
+In fact, it is Dorel’s understanding that no one who has tried to recreate the Henary study’s conclusions has been able to do so, which strongly suggests that the Henary study simply got it wrong.

 Exploratory sled testing conducted by Dorel has suggested a possible reason why rear-facing seats may have a higher serious injury rate for one-year-old children.
 Federal safety standards test child restraints on a rear bench seat without a front seat.
 When Dorel conducted tests using a fixture containing a front seat exemplar, the head injury criteria for test dummies in a rear-facing convertible seat went up dramatically.
 It appeared that rear-facing convertible seats may lodge up against the front seats of vehicles, which may prevent the child occupant from achieving meaningful ride-down of the accident forces.
 This testing is experimental only, but its results have been provided to NHTSA for review.

 In 2015, Dorel brands began phasing in a requirement that children must be at least age 2 before riding facing forward in their convertible models.
 That proactive decision was based on a single study (Henary) with a limited sample size, along with updated AAP recommendations.
 The additional and conflicting information provided by the 2016 Padmanaban analyses caused us to reverse our previous decision for age 2 minimums until further research is performed and industry consensus is reached.
-At present, our forward-facing requirements are identical to the NHTSA recommendations and we continue to advise consumers of the guidelines provided by the AAP, but we do not require a minimum of age 2 in our instructions.
+At present, our forward-facing requirements match the NHTSA-minimum age recommendation and we continue to advise consumers of the guidelines provided by the AAP, but we do not require a minimum of age 2 in our instructions.

 Child Restraints: Comparison of Forward Facing and Rear Facing Child Seats